Nahal Oz attack: Attack

 At 7:30, militants who were on the eastern side flanked around it and reached the entrance, where they engaged in a lengthy exchange of fire with the three soldiers guarding it, killing them after losing several of their own.
 They then went inside, and soon destroyed a large part of the post and equipment within it.
 The soldiers at the post were surprised, and most of them were killed.
-Meanwhile, Israeli Air Force drones and attack helicopters began arriving at the base at 7:30 and circled over it as the pilots and drone operators struggled to differentiate between IDF soldiers and Hamas fighters, with the first drone strike carried out at 7:50.
+Meanwhile, Israeli Air Force drones and attack helicopters began arriving at the base at 7:30 and circled over it as the pilots and drone operators struggled to differentiate between IDF soldiers and Hamas militants, with the first drone strike carried out at 7:50.
 Throughout the rest of the battle numerous air and artillery strikes would subsequently be carried out inside or near the Nahal Oz outpost.
-The base was the site of the largest number of airstrikes in the battles of October 7th due to the presence of numerous soldiers directing them.
+The base was the site of the largest number of airstrikes in the battles of October 7 due to the presence of numerous soldiers directing them.
 Ultimately, 14 drone strikes and 6 helicopter strikes were carried out inside the base, and 150 helicopter cannon rounds were fired into the base.
 Another 77 drone strikes, 36 helicopter strikes, and 10 airstrikes by fighter jets were carried out near the base, with 1,600 artillery shells also fired at the vicinity of the base.
 A team of six Golani Brigade soldiers commanded by Major Shilo Har-Even arrived at the base in a Namer armoured personnel carrier at 7:41.
 At 7:46, Har-Even was wounded in the hand but continued to fight.